 Legend-centric will never be an actual word, but you can probably guess what it means and this forest is definitely a hoarder of interesting myths and stories.
 From barbarian sanctuaries to the shelter of Mary Magdalene a few years before that.
 There’s a strong theme of protection around this forest, with Pope Boniface VII forbidding people to touch the trees, and now it’s protected- although a little less vehemently- by the National Forest Service.

 The black diamond truffle is the economic and fungal force behind much of Provence.
 There are several busy markets that range in size and amount of cash being thrown around in exchange for the goods.
 If that doesn’t sound good enough, there are some religious orders surrounding truffles

 Read more about Black Diamond Truffles and their cults.

 Massive Roman aqueduct, check.
 South of France, check.
 Félicitations, Gard, you made it on the list.

 Another slice of roman history.
 Nimes was en route from Spain to Rome during the Roman Era, so it captured a good chunk of their history and culture that feels slightly out of place, but in a good way.

 7. Cave De Demoiselles

-The cave was discovered in the 18th Century and has been a hotspot for lovers of underground rocks ever since.
+The cave was discovered in the C18 and has been a hotspot for lovers of underground rocks ever since.
 There’s a stalagmite formation called the Virgin and the Child which will be the highlight of your visit.

 8. Cathedrale d’Images, Baux De Provence

-The town itself is picturesque enough, but the images projected onto the walls of the cathedral ruins make it something extra special & rarely recorded for the outside world.
+The town itself is picturesque enough, but the images projected onto the walls of the cathedral ruins make it something extra special and rarely recorded for the outside world.